sebosp/s2protocol-rs/README.md

 ### Transition Iterators

-These are different ways to consume the events:

 - `SC2EventIterator` collects both TrackerEvents and GameEvents.
-Events are provided as they appear, be them Tracker or Game
+Events are provided as they appear, be them Tracker or Game, they are sorted by the adjusted game loop.
-- `TrackerEventIterator` allows consuming only Tracker Events
-- `GameEventIterator` allows consuming only the Game Events

 Event changes transist a minimal state machine that updates:
 - names